 He started out holding prayer meetings sponsored by the YMCA in South Boston.
 The story goes that he ran out of money by his second week.
-A man named Henry Durant read in the paper that Needham was holding services and decided that man needed him.
+A man named Henry Durant read in the paper that Needham was holding services and decided to help him.

-“He will soon be crossing over the Dover Street Bridge,” said Durant.
+“He will soon be crossing over the Dover Street Bridge,” said Durant to himself.
 He put $50 in an envelope, went to the bridge and gave Needham the money.

 By 1891, Elizabeth grew disillusioned with faith healing, because she viewed it as hooey.
 She consequently wrote a book attacking it in 1891, called Mrs. Whiling’s Faith Cure.

-By 1892 George Needham was reported to be living in Philadelphia, touring the country and devoting most of his lectures to the imminent second coming of Jesus Christ.
+By 1892 George Needham was reported to be living in Philadelphia, touring the country and devoting most of his lectures to the still-imminent second coming of Jesus Christ.